dnaeon/cl-migratum/README.md

 | `MIGRATUM:PROVIDER-INIT`        | Initializes the provider, if needed                     |
 | `MIGRATUM:PROVIDER-INITIALIZED` | Returns `T` if provider is initialized, `NIL` otherwise |

-You can also look at the `MIGRATUM:LOCAL-PATH-PROVIDER` class for some example code.
+You can also check the [local-path provider](./src/provider/local-path.lisp) implementation for some example code.

 ## Implementing new drivers